 Blue is silent for a moment, feeling the disappointment and frustration of those behind him, as well as their trust in him to say something, to make this right… “I understand your judgements, sir, but believe you’re mistaken.”
 Ranger Fischer’s eyes narrow ever so slightly at that, and Blue mentally kicks himself for the word choice.
 He remembers the dismissal from the one in Viridian Forest, when he got angry about not being let in on the action.
 But this is different.
 It’s not about pride, I know we can do this.
 “What I mean is, there’s more to us than what might show up on paper.
 We have knowledge and skills that make us more than capable to participate in this hunt.”

 Tanaka speaks up before Fischer can.
 “As my partner said, we welcome any assistance you can give us, including knowledge.
 But I think he’s right to say that you’re not experienced enough, as a group.
 If you would like to split up for the duration of this hunt and accompany other groups, that of course is another option.”
 He looks at Aiko apologetically.
 “I’m afraid that with just one badge, I can’t in good conscience extend the same offer to you.
 Please know this has nothing to do with your potential as a trainer.”

 “But I…” Aiko’s voice trails off, and Blue turns to her.
 He’s surprised to see the normally forceful girl look down and nod, face dejected.
-She wants to be a Hunter, he almost says, but refrains, knowing it won’t change their minds.
+She wants to be a Tracker, he almost says, but refrains, knowing it won’t change their minds.

 Instead he just nods to the rangers and leads the others away, to a bench farther from the rangers.
 Everyone is quiet and dejected until Blue says, voice low, “We’re still going.”